MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/GetWarehouseEmployee.md

 The purpose of the method is to be able to use the [MoveBinToBin_LP](/Plur%2De/WMS-API/MoveBinToBin_LP) method properly.

 **Ouput**:
--	**WarehouseEmployees**: Total Items in Location/Bin.
--	**UserID**: Total Items in Location/Bin assigned to LP.
--	**LocationCode**: An Array that breaks down the License Plates associated with the Items assigned
+-	**WarehouseEmployees**: An array of users with their corresponding Location and whether or not it is default.
+-	**UserID**: Represents the user ID.
--	**Default**: An Array that breaks down the License Plates associated with the Items assigned to the
+-	**LocationCode**: Represents the location assigned to the user.

-Note: This will display relevant information on whether or not it is necessary to break an LP before performing the bin-to-bin move..
+-	**Default**: Represents if the location is configured as default for the user.

 **Example**: